Diminished Value claims in Texas

 We guarantee that your Diminished Value Report will have a greater than $600 loss in pre-accident Actual Cash Value, or we will refund your card the FULL $199.95 purchase price.
 If you also purchased the Document Bundle for greater support.
 We will also refund this $49.95 in the event your recorded Diminished Value is less than $600.00.
 If you disagree with anything on the report you can contact support@vehiclevalueanalysis.com with your concerns.

 State legal information on this page is general guidance only and may be subject to retroactive verification.
-Verification status: Verified (DVAC, last reviewed 2026-05-16).
+Content status: Verified (DVAC, last reviewed 2026-05-16).
+Our Inherent Diminished Value Reports cover all 50 US states regardless of guide status.
 See the legal disclaimer for full verification details.